 Right now ketamine therapy is only available through private clinics and doctors.
-Since it’s not FDA approved as a depression treatment, insurance does not cover the costs.
+Since it doesn’t have FDA approval as a depression treatment yet, insurance does not cover the costs.
 The FDA has fast-tracked two medications that act similarly to ketamine, signaling an upcoming change.

 This new study provides valuable insight into how ketamine works to alleviate depression symptoms.
-The study found that when the opioid receptors in the brain are not activated, the antidepressant effects of ketamine don’t provide any relief.
+The study finds that when the opioid receptors in the brain are not active, the antidepressant effects of ketamine don’t provide any relief.

-Doctors still have concerns around abuse, addiction, and long-term effects.
+Doctors still have concerns about abuse, addiction, and long-term effects.
 However, the effects of ketamine therapy are great.
-More studies are still needed to answer questions about the medication, but the results are promising.
+We still need more studies to answer questions about the medication, but the results are promising.

 Contact us to learn more about ketamine infusion therapy and how it could help you!